 If you are distributing your survey anonymously, you can still specify each participant’s language by creating a survey link for each language.

-To do this, take the Anonymous Survey Link, and add &Q_lang= to the end, followed by the appropriate language code from the table above.
+To do this, take the Anonymous Survey Link, and add &Q_Language= to the end, followed by the appropriate language code from the table above.
+The newly constructed link will look like this:

 Participant Language Selection